DevSrSouza/EventKt/README.md

 GlobalEventScope.publish(OnSomethingHappen())
 ```

-In Android you could receive events directly in the Main Thread (UI Thread)
+In Android you could receive events directly in the Main Thread (UI Thread) using simples as well.
-``GlobalEventScope.listen<OnSomethingHappen>(owner = this, context = Dispatchers.Main)``
+``SimpleGlobalEventScope.listen<OnSomethingHappen>(owner = this, coroutineScope = viewLifecycleOwner.lifecycleScope) {}``

 ### Unregistering callback listener
-You should always **unregister** your owners on disable/destroy/stop a object that listen, like a Activity/Fragment/Service on Android
+When using simple scope you should always **unregister** your owners on disable/destroy/stop a object that listen, like a Activity/Fragment/Service on Android

 ```kotlin
 import br.com.devsrsouza.eventkt.scopes.asSimple